Breword/tmux/Advanced-Use.md

 #### The default target

 When many tmux commands are run, they have to work out which session, window or pane they should affect.
-This is known as the target and is made up a session, a window (including its index in the session) and a pane.
+This is known as the target and is made up of a session, a window and a pane.
 Not all of these components are used by every command, for example `split-window` needs to know which window to target, but doesn't care about the session or pane.

 The target can be specified to most commands using the `-t` flag - this is described in the next section.
 If `-t` is not given, the default target is